 The American Heart Association reports poor oral health may interfere with blood pressure control in people diagnosed with hypertension.
 Certain heart valve infections are also linked to poor oral health.
 The American Heart Association publication, Hypertension, also notes gum disease typically increases blood pressure.

 In honor of American Heart Month, show some self-care this February by flossing daily to improve oral health and overall wellness.
 Heart disease is a serious condition with many critical outcomes.
 From angina and atrial fibrillation to complete cardiac arrest or heart failure, the effect oral hygiene has on overall heart health is astounding.
 Preventative care is the only way to ensure your heart is safe and healthy.

 Healthy gums may also lead to healthy lungs.
-According to research published by the Journal of Periodontology, periodontal health maintenance may contribute to a healthy respiratory system.
-The study suggests periodontal disease may increase the risk for respiratory infections, including chronic obstructive pulmonary disease (COPD) and pneumonia.
+According to research published by the American Academy of Periodontology, periodontal health maintenance may contribute to a healthy respiratory system.
+Research has found bacteria associated with periodontal disease can be aspirated into the lungs and contribute to respiratory diseases, including chronic obstructive pulmonary disease (COPD) and pneumonia.
 With COVID-19 continuing to impact communities, preventative measures to protect respiratory health are more important now, than ever.
 Experts recommend a daily oral hygiene routine that includes flossing along with annual dental evaluations to assess the status of periodontal disease.

 3. Flossing Creates Healthy, Confident Smiles

 The Oral Health Foundation points to a healthy smile and fresh breath among the top attributes to finding love.
 In fact, more than two thirds of those polled ranked healthy smiles among their top three most attractive attributes, ahead of eyes, face and body shape.
 The only attribute with more votes than a smile was personality.